IVDR CE Marking Overview

 Prior to CE Marking an IVD, manufacturers must compile technical and performance documentation to demonstrate compliance with the EU In Vitro Diagnostic medical device Regulation (IVDR) 2017/746.

-Further, if the IVD device is not self-certified, manufacturers must undergo conformity assessment review by a Notified Body.
-Notified Bodies are accredited and supervised by the European national Competent Authorities, and their role is to evaluate if products have met the minimum safety and efficacy requirements.
-The Notified Body grants “CE Mark Approval” by issuing a CE certificate.
+Further, unless the device is the very lowest risk class, it must undergo a conformity assessment review by a Notified Body.
+Notified Bodies are organizations accredited and supervised by the European National Competent Authorities, and their role is to evaluate if products have met the minimum safety and efficacy requirements.
+The Notified Body issues “CE Mark Approval” for the device by issuing a CE certificate.

 IVDR Progressive Rollout Timing

 This rollout now staggers the compliance dates over the next five years.
 Below are the new IVDR transition timelines by device classification.

 26 May 2022